REVOgati/Ecommerce_Consumer_Behaviour/README.md

  - We can use this data to analyze customer behavior and identify patterns related to purchase of different products.

- - The goal is to determine product purchase patterns and re-ordering in relation to consumer behaviour.
+ - The goal is to determine product purchase and re-ordering patterns in relation to consumer behaviour.

  - Therefore, the analysis will consists of the following 4 and their details to follow after in the phase: [Exploratory Data Analysis](#exploratory-data-analysis) to give you a full overview of the analysis process.

 	**1. Customer Segmentation:**\
  			- What are the distinct customer segments?\
         	- How can we categorize customers as new or existing?\
-			-Purporse : To determine the general nature of the Online Store's Users.\
+			-Purporse : To determine the general nature of the Online Store's Users.

 	**2.Product purchase Insights:**\
 			- Identify which products have the highest sales and re-ordering rate and vice-versa.\
-			- Purporse : To identify the best performing and least performing products, and draw reasons behind this, to help in improving the business sales.\
+			- Purporse : To identify the best performing and least performing products, and draw reasons behind this, to help in improving the business sales.

-	**3.Market Basket Analysis:**\
- 			- Perform market basket analysis to identify product associations and frequently co-purchased products.\
-			- Purporse: To inform cross-selling and bundling strategies.\

-	**4. Time-related Patterns:**\
+	**3. Time-related Patterns:**\
 			- Explore the order time of the day and day of the week to identify peak shopping times.\
  			- Calculate which time of the 24hour clock are most orders made, and which ones.\
-			-Purporse: To help in human resource scheduling and iventory planning.\
+			-Purporse: To help in human resource scheduling and iventory planning.

+	**4.Market Basket Analysis:**\
+ 			- Perform market basket analysis to identify product associations and frequently co-purchased products.\
+			- Purporse: To inform cross-selling and bundling strategies.

 	**5. Cart Analysis:**\

 		    - Items per Cart: Explore the number of products added to a cart per order.\
-			- Cart Abandonment: Identify instances where products are added to the cart but not purchased.\
+			- Cart Abandonment: Identify instances where products are added to the cart but not purchased.
+			- Purporse: Determine the rate of product abandonment and how to reduce this.

 ### **Data Sources**